isaac-cantu/earth-rover-design/README.md

 ---

-## 📌 Project Status
+## Project Status

-🟢 Functional prototype
+- Functional prototype
-🛠️ Ongoing development and improvements
+- Ongoing development and improvements

 ---

-## 📜 License
+## License

-This project is released under the MIT License (can be adjusted if needed).
+This project is released under the MIT License.

 ---